eoinkelly/notes/databases/postgresql/query-optimisation.md

     * default to 0.01 (100X slower than reference cost)
 * `cpu_index_tuple_cost`
     * cost to process a single index entry during an index scan
-    * default to 0.005 (200X slower than reference)
+    * default to 0.005 (200X smaller than reference seq_page_cost)
     * It is a lot less than the cost to process a single row because rows have more header info than index rows do
 * `cpu_operator_cost`
     * expected cost to process a _simple_ operator or function
     * e.g. if the query needs to add two numbers then that is an operator cost
-    * defaults to 0.0025 (400X slower than reference)
+    * defaults to 0.0025 (400X smaller than reference seq_page_cost)

-Notice that the optimizer does not know (or care) which pages are in cache when it is considering which plan to use
+Plans do not take caching into account!
+The optimizer does not know (or care) which pages are in cache when it is considering which plan to use

-Every plan breaks down into 5 operatoins
+Every plan breaks down a combination of 5 basic operations

 1. sequential read
 2. random read